User Guide

 A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CampusBridge home folder.

-A: CampusBridge v1.4 uses an updated storage format that may not be compatible with older versions.
+A: CampusBridge v1.4 and later uses an updated storage format that may not be compatible with older versions.
 If your existing data cannot be read, the app will start with an empty data file.
 Back up your data/addressbook.json before upgrading.

 Known issues